 - 1. Continuation and Maintenance.
-A non-conforming fence may be continued, and may be maintained, except as provided below. - 2.
+A non-conforming fence may be continued, and may be maintained, except as provided in Sections 5.2.5.F.2 -5. - 2.
 Maintenance or Repair of Existing Nonconforming Fence.
 Maintenance or repair, including structural repairs, may be made to any non-conforming fence or portions thereof if the repairs do not result in a different condition of conformity, or if the repairs bring the fence into compliance with this Section. - 3.
 Reconstruction of Damaged Nonconforming Fences.
 A property owner may reconstruct a non-conforming fence damaged by fire or other calamity if the reconstructed fence is in conformity with this Section. - 4.
 Removal of Worn Nonconforming Fence.
 If because of normal wear and tear a non-conforming fence is no longer fully upright or is no longer serviceable, the property owner either shall remove it or shall replace it with a new fence in conformity with this chapter. - 5.
 Non-conforming Commercial or Industrial Fences Adjacent to Residential and Agricultural-Residential Zones.
-In addition to the above, existing wood fences and chain link fences with slats shall be maintained with metal posts, minimal gaps, no broken boards and no sections that lean.
+In addition to Sections 5.2.5.F.1 through 5.2.5.F.4, existing wood fences and chain link fences with slats shall be maintained with metal posts, minimal gaps, no broken boards and no sections that lean.
 Non-conforming fencing shall be the responsibility of the commercial or industrial property owner where the fence is located and activities on the premises shall comply with the County's Noise Ordinance.